zenomeplatform/storage-presentation/README.md

 # storage-presentation
-The general concept description of the Zenome storage and management system for personal genomic data and corresponding meta. https://zenomeplatform.github.io/storage-presentation/
+The general concept description of the Zenome storage and management system for personal genomic data and corresponding meta: https://zenomeplatform.github.io/storage-presentation/